LNUc-EEMiS/compbio-fundamentals/book/README.md

 either by grepping for `\index` (`grep -o "\index{[^}]*}" *.Rmd`) or by building the book in PDF format (HTML does not produce an index).

+*Note:* Latex is sensitive to underscore characters.
+In most cases it works fine to have words with underscores in the text, but *not in index terms*.
+To create an index term for e.g. `.bash_profile` you have to escape the underscore: `\index{.bash_profile}`.

 ## Building the book

 The book can be built from inside RStudio by clicking "Build Book" in the "Build" pane in the upper